Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 Description.

-Work with the geochronological scale and Internet resources.
+Working with geochronological scale and Internet resources.

-Compilation of a collection of found artifacts.
+Compiling a collection of found artifacts.

 Plan